 1. First, some context…

 In 2017, I started a Master’s degree that really didn’t fit my expectations.
-My mind tells me to stay – getting into this degree is hard and I deserve to be here… – but my heart tells me to run away.
+My mind told me to stay – this was an elite degree and I fought hard for a place here… – but my heart told me to run away.
 You guessed it: the heart won.
 I said adios to the arrogant professors of this fancy Paris school and after a 6-month internship in a e-tourism startup, I bought a way-one ticket to Indonesia.

 After quite some research, I chose the organism of Volunteer in Bali.
 The NGO’s goal is to provide children of the island‘s less developped regions with a free access to education.
-More particularly with English classes, since the language is required for any career in tourism or hospitality (sectors that drive the local economy).
-The organism has four locations on the island, but I’ll only introduce you to the one I know (and by far the best one according to the rumors!): Tianyar, a fisherman’s village on the north-eastern coast of Bali.
+More particularly with English classes, since the language is required for any career in tourism or hospitality, sectors that drive the local economy.
+The organism has four locations on the island, but I will only tell you about the one I know (and by far the best one according to rumors😉): Tianyar, a fisherman’s village on the north-eastern coast of Bali.

-FYI: there is also a program of marine conservation in the same village.
-If you’re more into scuba diving than teaching kids, you might want to check it out!
+FYI: there is also a marine conservation program in the same village.
+If you’re more into scuba diving than teaching kids, you might want to check it out.
 Visit North Bali Reef Conservation for more info.